 Legislation Prompted by Deadly Outbreak at Wanaque Facility

-(TRENTON) – Taking action in response to the adenovirus 7 outbreak that led to 11 deaths and 36 infections at The Wanaque Center for Nursing and Rehabilitation last fall, a bill that would require long-term care facilities to have outbreak control plans in place was given final approval by the full Assembly Thursday 74-0.
-It will now go to the Governor for further consideration.
+(TRENTON) – Taking action in response to the adenovirus 7 outbreak that led to 11 deaths and 36 infections at The Wanaque Center for Nursing and Rehabilitation last fall, a bill that would require long-term care facilities to have outbreak control plans in place was signed into law Thursday.

-The bill (A-5527) is designed to contain respiratory illness outbreaks and would require the Department of Health to mandate the development and submission of the outbreak response plan.
+The new law (formerly bill A-5527) is designed to contain respiratory illness outbreaks and would require the Department of Health to mandate the development and submission of the outbreak response plan.
 Assembly Democrats Herb Conaway, Jr., MD (D-Burlington), Christopher Tully and Lisa Swain (both D-Bergen, Passaic) are sponsors of the measure and issued the following joint statement:

-“Although this measure cannot erase their pain, it does put a system in place to ensure sure that these facilities are prepared and equipped to deal with an adenovirus 7 and other outbreaks.
+“This new law puts a system in place to ensure that these facilities are prepared and equipped to deal with an adenovirus 7 and other outbreaks.
 It specifically mandates that the plan be customized to the facility, meets national standards, and be developed in consultation with an infection control committee at the facility consisting of personnel who are trained, credentialed and experienced in infection control.

 “These steps are crucially important to protecting the health and well-being of the current residents at these facilities.
 They are also just as important to the families whose loved ones perished or were sickened, because it lets them know that their loss and suffering are not in vain.

-“This legislation gives the public peace of mind that their loved ones in long-term care facilities are being cared for by people who are prepared to respond as quickly and appropriately as possible in the event of this type of health emergency.”
+“This new law gives the public peace of mind that their loved ones in long-term care facilities are being cared for by people who are prepared to respond as quickly and appropriately as possible in the event of this type of health emergency.”